-Roy Rogers was an American actor and singer born on November 5, 1911 in Cincinnati, Ohio.
-Known as the “King of the Cowboys” for starring in musical westerns, he appealed to fans for his good-guy hero image.
+Roy Rogers was an American actor and singer born on November 5, 1911, in Cincinnati, Ohio.
+Known as the “King of the Cowboys” for starring in musical Westerns, he appealed to fans for his good-guy hero image.
 They also loved his sidekick palomino, Trigger, and dog, Bullet.
-Rogers appeared on TV, radio, records and film from the 1930s-50s.
+Rogers appeared on TV, radio, records and film from the 1930s-1950s.
 Film highlights included Under Western Stars (1938), King of the Cowboys (1943), Sunset in El Dorado (1945), My Pal Trigger (1946) and The Golden Stallion (1949).
 Rogers died on July 6, 1998, from congestive heart failure.

 In the late 1920s, Rogers' family relocated to California, where Rogers held various jobs, including fruit picker and factory worker.
 He got his start in the music business with his cousin Stanley, playing at square dances and local theaters.
 Shortly after, Rogers met Bob Nolan and Tim Spencer, and the trio began to play together, calling themselves the O-Bar-O Cowboys.
 The band went through various incarnations, performing as the Pioneer Trio, and the Sons of the Pioneers, and even appearing in several motion pictures.

 King of the Cowboys